-FHL SOP: A Guide to Using Vertebrates in Research at FHL
+Using Vertebrates or Cephalopods in Research at FHL

 Submitting a protocol for approval

-The use of fish or other vertebrates at FHL is supervised by UW Institutional Animal Care and Use Committee (aka IACUC).
-This body must approve and oversee any vertebrate research.
+The use of fish, other vertebrates, or cephalopods at FHL is supervised by UW Institutional Animal Care and Use Committee (aka IACUC).
+This body must approve and oversee any vertebrate or cephalopod research.
 The approval process may take more than a month to complete, so it is essential for you as a researcher to submit your Protocol to the committee far in advance of your intended arrival at FHL.
 Go to the Animal Welfare web site to obtain application forms and basic information.
 Specific questions may be addressed to Dr. Sally Thompson-Iritani, Director, Office of Animal Welfare.

 IACUC requires that the Principal Investigator of any Protocol conducted at FHL be a faculty member of the University of Washington.
 If you are a visiting scientist from an outside institution you may choose to collaborate with a UW faculty member.
-If you have no familiarity with UW faculty, contact the FHL Animal Welfare Liaison, Pema Kitaeff, who will assist you in finding a faculty member willing to serve as your nominal PI.
+If you have no familiarity with UW faculty, contact the FHL Animal Welfare Liaison, Dr. Adam Summers, who will assist you in finding a faculty member willing to serve as your nominal PI.

 Before you arrive

 In addition to submitting a Protocol for approval (above), you can prepare for you visit in a number of ways.

 1. Go to Animal Welfare web site and submit an Animal Use Medical Screening Form.
 Notice that you may choose to not participate in the program.

 2. Your approved protocol will include recommendations and requirements from the UW Occupational Health Nurse.
 Insure that all your colleagues and technicians or students fully understand these requirements.
 (They may be quizzed by IACUC inspectors during your stay.)